Arboreal Singularities in Weinstein Skeleta: Technical set-up

 We will work with a slightly more general notion than the non-degeneracy or hyperbolic condition on the zeros of a Liouville vector field in a ``Weinstein manifold.''
 At points $p\in Z$ (including in $\partial Z$), since $V$ vanishes along every point in $Z$, $T_pZ\subset E_p^0$.
 For our slightly generalized notion of Weinstein, we will require that $T_pZ = E_p^0$ for every $p\in Z$ (including $p\in \partial Z$), to replace the non-degenerate condition.
 We still have smooth stable and unstable manifolds tangent to $E_r^-$ and $E_r^+$ respectively.

 For $q\in \partial Z$, we additionally require that in the direction in $T_qZ$ which is outwardly normal to the boundary, while the analytic germ at the point $q$ cannot detect it, the vector field is outward pointing, meaning there is a unique non-constant flow-line $\gamma(t)$ of $V$ such that $\lim_{t\to -\infty}\gamma(t)=q$, and such that the closure of the image of $\gamma$ is tangent at $q$ to $T_qZ$ in an outward normal direction to the boundary (see figure \ref{fig:bdryzeros}).
-We will call submanifolds with boundary of zeros of a vector field this property \emph{boundary repellent}.
+We will call submanifolds with boundary where $V=0$ which have this property \emph{boundary repellent}.

 \begin{definition} A Weinstein structure $(V,\phi)$ on $(W,\omega)$ is Morse-Bott* if the zeros of $V$ come in connected components $Z_i$ which are submanifolds or submanifolds with boundary in $W$ such that for each $z\in Z$, $T_zZ=E_z^0$ and if $\partial Z_i\neq \emptyset$ then $Z_i$ is boundary repellent. \end{definition}